Peter Hammill: Later years

 In the summer of 2009 Van der Graaf Generator toured the U.S. and Canada, which occasioned Hammill's triumphant return to NEARfest.
 Thin Air was released on 8 June 2009.
 This was followed in October 2011 by a live double CD Pno, Gtr, Vox, recorded at performances in Japan and the UK in 2010.
 An extended 7-CD box set, Pno, Gtr, Vox Box was released in a limited edition of 2000 in February 2012.

 Consequences, a solo studio album was released in May 2012.
 Again Hammill played all the instruments.
 The lyrics deal with conflicted characters in various scenarios.
 Other World, a collaborative album with guitarist Gary Lucas, was released in February 2014.
 The album features Hammill's vocals, Hammill and Lucas on guitars, and Hammill's sound treatments, and is a mixture of conventional songs with extended avant-garde instrumentals.

 In 2019 In Amazonia was released, a collaboration album with progressive rock group Isildurs Bane.
-In May 2021 In Translation was released, a covers album featuring songs by Astor Piazzolla, Leiber and Stoller, Gustav Mahler, Rodgers and Hammerstein, and Gabriel Fauré among others.
+Hammill released a second album with Isildurs Bane in September of 2021, In Disequilibrium.
+Earlier that year in May, In Translation was released, Hammill's first covers album.
+Written in light of Brexit, Hammill has called it "a love letter to Europe," and it features songs written by Fabrizio De André, Massimo Bubola, Astor Piazzolla, Leiber and Stoller, Gustav Mahler, Rodgers and Hammerstein, and Gabriel Fauré among others.

 Music

 Musically, Hammill's work ranges from short simple riff-based songs to highly complex lengthy pieces.
-Mainly because of the diversity of his compositions there is much debate amongst his admirers whether Hammill is to be considered a part of the progressive rock scene.
-In many interviews, however, Hammill has stated that he does not want to be put in the progressive rock music label, or any music label at all.
-Despite this, he has received recognition as a visionary artist from the progressive music world.
+His work with Van der Graaf Generator, and much of his solo work, is usually described as progressive rock, though Hammill himself does not identify with the label.
+He has received the first ever recognition as a "visionary artist" from the progressive music world.

 Hammill's output is prolific.
 Many different styles of music appear in his work, among them artful complexity (for instance Chameleon in the Shadow of the Night), avant garde electronic experiments (Loops and Reels, Unsung), opera (The Fall of the House of Usher), solo keyboard accompaniment (And Close As This), solo guitar accompaniment (Clutch), improvisation (Spur of the Moment), film music (Sonix), band recordings (Enter K), and slow, melancholic balladry (None of the Above).

 Hammill exerted significant influences on punk rock and new wave music.
-Over the years he collaborated with musicians and song-writers such as Le Orme, Robert Fripp, Peter Gabriel, Alice, Ayuo, Herbert Grönemeyer, Judge Smith, The Stranglers, David Cross, Moondog, Premiata Forneria Marconi, Tim Bowness, Jakko Jakszyk, Saro Cosentino, Isildurs Bane and The Amorphous Androgynous.
+Over the years he collaborated with musicians and song-writers such as Le Orme, Robert Fripp, Peter Gabriel, Alice, Ayuo, Herbert Grönemeyer, Judge Smith, The Stranglers, David Cross, Moondog, Premiata Forneria Marconi, Tim Bowness, Jakko Jakszyk and The Amorphous Androgynous.